 In discussing the Lady in Black, Schmidt wisely did what any historian should do…he consulted primary sources…and could find no period mention of a woman being hung as a spy at Fort Warren.
 The only woman executed during, or in the wake of the Civil War was Mary Surratt for her role in the conspiracy to assassinate President Lincoln.
 Surely if a woman were executed in Boston in 1862 it would have been national news.
 But there is no mention of it in papers.
 No evidence that the incident happened at all.

-I did a little searching myself on Google Books (hardly an exhaustive search, I know, but informative nonetheless) and the earliest publication I could find that mentioned the Lady in Black of Fort Warren was…Snow’s 1944 book.
+I did a little searching myself and the earliest publication I could find that mentioned the Lady in Black of Fort Warren was…Snow’s 1944 book.
 I expected some earlier version, perhaps a source closer to the date of the alleged events.
 Snow inserts the following caveat at the beginning of the tale, “I herewith offer the reader the legend without the slightest guarantee that any part of it is true.”

 So, it would seem that one of Boston’s greatest legends is entirely bunk.
 And I would not criticize Snow for perpetuating a myth especially given that he identifies it as such.
 Folklore is important.
 It can muddy the waters of history, but it is valuable to any region’s culture and old tales should be perpetuated.
 It’s up to the historian to sort through such folklore, to determine what is what, and to clearly identify fact from fiction.